hebein1/march-madness-backend/README.md

 * More, Hoping to make it modular

 **Build**
-* make init
+* make init # compiles gtest, you only need to run this once
-* make
+* make # compiles both the engine and the unit tests

 **Other Commands**
-* make mme #just build the engine
+* make mme # just build the engine
-* make mmetest #just build the tests
+* make mmetest # just build the tests
-* make clean #remove object code not including third-parties binaries
+* make clean # remove object code not including third-parties binaries

 **Run**
 * ./mme to run the engine